BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

 EECS and a reference for people trying to understand what the curriculum feels like from the inside.

-If you're mostly interested in the structure of MIT’s requirements, focus on the early sections.
+If you're mostly interested in the structure of MIT's requirements, focus on the early sections.
 If you care about what individual classes are like, the semester-by-semester notes will be more useful.